 3.3.
-IDENTIFIED CLUSTERS
+Identified clusters

-The documents from the Web of Science database were analysed using the Vos Viewer software to identify the relation among the keywords for clustering the articles.
-Figure 3 represents the result of the analysis.
-Five clusters were identified and, therefore, the articles were grouped and submitted to content analysis.
+The documents from the Web of Science database were analysed using the VOSviewer software to identify the relation among the keywords for clustering the articles.
+Figure 4 represents the result of the analysis.
+Five clusters were identified and, after that, the articles were grouped and submitted to content analysis.